 }

-This file works as an independent class for each endpoint provided by the API.
-In our case, the endpoint will be all, so we need to update the defineEndpoint method:
+This file works as an independent class for each of the API endpoints provided.
+In our case, the endpoint will be all, so we need to update the resolveEndpoint method:

 {